tango-controls/tango-kernel-followup/2018-09-14/Minutes.md

 **Action - Solaris**: Solaris will create a Doodle (or similar) to define place and/or dates.

 **Action - ESRF** : ESRF will create a repository (organization?) to host tango related tools which might be interesting for the community.
-ESRF will ten inform the community.
+ESRF will then inform the community.

 **Action - ESRF**: Andy will contact tango-project.eu to inform them about tango-controls and to see whether they could use tango-controls.